 People haven’t found that spicy food or eggplant parmesan can put you into labor.

 Bouncing on an exercise ball will just make your ligaments hurt, doesn’t really do much to help baby to move into your pelvis.
+I do have a post on how to use a yoga ball though.

 Remember: Being in pain and being in labor are two different things.
 Often people seem to mix those up.
 Pain alone will not help progress the baby’s head towards the birth canal.